Soil Health Case Study Methods and Tool Kit

 - USDA NRCS for putting its logo on the case studies so they may reach and be useful to many more farmers and conservationists than could be accomplished by AFT’s efforts alone

-A six-part series for fellow conservation service providers and farmers who want to learn how to conduct the economic, water quality, and climate analyses used in this project.
-These videos were recorded at the 75th Soil and Water Conservation Society International Annual Conference in July 2020.
+A six-part series for fellow conservation service providers and farmers who want to learn how to conduct Retrospective economic, water quality, and climate analyses of already "soil health successful" row-crop farmers using the current Soil Health Tool Kit.